cmss-latrobe/som-rpm/README.md

 If you use this toolbox in your work, please cite the following:
 TBC

-# License
+# Licence
 This toolbox is distributed under a Attribution-NonCommercial-NoDerivatives 4.0 International license.
-Please refer to the LICENSE file for more information.
+Please refer to the LICENCE file for more information.